cronologic-de/cronologic_linux_kernel/README.md

 ```

 ### Hints
-* The script installs the `release` build of the driver, however, you can install the `debug` build of the driver, _that is built automatically by the script_, by replaceing the line:
+* The script installs the `release` build of the driver, however, you can install the `debug` build of the driver, _that is built automatically by the script_, by replacing the line:
 ```CMD
 DRVR_INST_SRC_PATH="../build/linux/bin/debug_64/$DRVR_FILE_NAME.ko"
 ```